Finding Contentment in a Discontented World

 Then Jesus said, “Come to me, all of you who are weary and carry heavy burdens, and I will give you rest.
 29 Take my yoke upon you.
 Let me teach you, because I am humble and gentle at heart, and you will find rest for your souls.
 30 For my yoke is easy to bear, and the burden I give you is light.”
 Matthew 11:28-30 (NLT)

-This is Jesus’ invitation to the discontent.
-Come to him to be set free from your wearisome pursuit.
-Learn what it means to be content in God’s love.
-Let that love overflow to those around you, including the lost.
+This is God’s invitation to the discontented.
+Come to him to be set free from your wearisome pursuit of what cannot be found outside of our Lord Jesus.
+If we learn what it means to be content in God’s love, we can let that love overflow to those around us, including those who still searching for what we have found.

 petebeck3